Geometric quantum discord for two-qubit X-states: General X-states

 and the corresponding A-classical states can be written as

 with

-In conclusion, the closest A-classical state for these X-states with only one CCS is neither diagonal state or X-state.
-This result will help to derive the corresponding Bures GQD for these class of state with Eq.(\ref{eq6}).
+In conclusion, the closest A-classical state for these X-states with only one CCS is neither diagonal state nor X-state.
+This result will help to derive the corresponding Bures distance of discord for these classes of states with Eq.(\ref{eq6}).

 Now, we consider these X-states which have more than one closest A-classical state.
-In the Section \uppercase\expandafter{\romannumeral2}, the optimal local measurement in subsystem A of CCS has three kind of formula, i.e.,${\bf r}=(\sin\theta\cos\psi,\sin\theta\sin\psi,\cos\theta)$ for\\ (1). $\psi\in[0,2\pi[$ with fixed $\theta$,\\ (2). $\theta\in[0,\pi],$ with fixed $\psi$, \\ (3). $\psi\in[0,2\pi[,\theta\in[0,\pi]$.\\
+In the Section \uppercase\expandafter{\romannumeral2}, the optimal local measurement in subsystem A of CCS has three kind of formula, i.e.,${\bf r}=(\sin\theta\cos\psi,\sin\theta\sin\psi,\cos\theta)$ for\\ 1. $\psi\in[0,2\pi)$ with fixed $\theta$,\\ 2. $\theta\in[0,\pi],$ with fixed $\psi$, \\ 3. $\psi\in[0,2\pi),\theta\in[0,\pi]$.\\